 Main Models and Couplings:

-- PYLEECAN includes an iron losses model (based on FEMM coupling output).
+- PYLEECAN includes several losses model (based on FEMM coupling output).

 - PYLEECAN includes an electrical model to solve the equivalent circuit of PMSM and SCIM machines.

 - PYLEECAN is coupled to GMSH 2D/3D finite element mesh generator to run third-party multiphysic solvers.

 - PYLEECAN is coupled to two different multiobjective optimization libraries to carry design optimization of electrical machines.

 - PYLEECAN enables to define Parameter Sweep of variable speed simulations.